belinhacbr/Bomberman/README.md

 ## Bomberman
-A remake of the SNES classic Bomberman with SDL
+A remake of the SNES classic Bomberman with SDL.

 ### About